Fall 2022 Sustainability Semester Round-up (UofL Dining News, Dec. 2022)

 In 2016, Centerplate agreed to purchase at least $50,000 of Kentucky Proud products that year.
 Products included Kentucky Proud popcorn, grown by western Kentucky farm families and processed by Preferred Popcorn; burgers from The Chop Shop of Wolfe County and Omni Meats of Bowling Green; proteins from Brooks Meats of Walton; and Kenny’s Farmhouse Cheese of Barren County.
 The products are available at Uof L athletic events at the Cardinal Stadium, the KFC Yum!
 Center, Jim Patterson Baseball Stadium and the University of Louisville Golf Club.

-School of Public Health & Information Sciences
+New location for 2023, across Jackson Street from UofL's School of Public Health & Information Sciences

 - The Gray Street Farmers’ Market began in 2009 as an outreach program of the UofL School of Public Health and Information Sciences.
-Stop by at lunch time every Thursday (rain or shine) mid-May through October.
+Stop by at lunch time every Thursday (rain or shine) June through October.